Rails 8 Features That Matter for Production Apps

 /solid_queue/jobs # Job dashboard

-What This Means for FinTech Development
+What This Means for Production Applications

 - Reduced Complexity: Fewer services means fewer potential failure points